socialcopsdev/hugo-starter/README.md

 ## Build System

 This starter project has a basic gulp build system configured.
-This will allow us the write SCSS and ES6 javascript in the "/src" directory, and to automatically compile it to browser compatible code in the "static" directory.
+This will allow us the write SCSS and ES6 Javascript in the "/src" directory, and to automatically compile it to browser compatible code in the "static" directory.
 It is also able to optimize images.
 To use the build system just run `gulp` to build everything, to to watch the filesystem for changes.

+You can also just put files directly in the static directory, such as libraries and fonts.
+These will be accessible from the page templates, and will not be overwritten by Gulp unless they have the path "/js/scripts.js" or "css/style.css".